Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 5. vex left `.exfil.sh`, holding the panel URL and API key, inside a published leak archive.
 6. Every warning crypt raised got waved off ("its behind tor who cares," "ill do it tomorrow its 4am").

 This plays out well beyond CTFs and into a real operation.
-In February 2024, a task force called Operation Cronos, led by the UK National Crime Agency alongside the FBI, Europol, and other partners, seized the infrastructure of LockBit, at the time the most active ransomware group in the world.
+In February 2024, a task force called **Operation Cronos**, led by the UK National Crime Agency alongside the FBI, Europol, and other partners, seized the infrastructure of **LockBit**, at the time the most active ransomware group in the world.
 Investigators took the leak site, the affiliate panel, the source code, internal chat logs, victim records, and decryption keys, and by LockBit's own account they got in through an unpatched PHP flaw on the group's public servers.
 The crew that squeezed thousands of victims over weak security lost its whole operation to weak security of its own.
 Pantalones is that same story played for laughs.

 The setup is comedic but the failures under it are exceedingly ordinary.
 Access control and credential hygiene stop most intrusions of this kind, and they are the first controls to slip when an operator assumes no one is looking.